-Two popular methods to deal with this issue that are still in use today are due to Schenck [10] and to Burton and Miller [11].
-Schenck introduced the CHIEF method whereby the BEM solution is evaluated at additional internal points inside the scatterer with the requirement that such values must vanish.
-This results in an over-determined matrix system that requires a least square solution entailing considerable additional computational time, especially for larger systems.
-However, the CHIEF method does not stipulate how many CHIEF points should be used and where they should be placed.
-The Burton and Miller [11] method involves taking the normal derivative of Eq.
-(2), multiplying it by an appropriate complex number and then adding it to the original equation.
+Two popular methods to deal with this issue that are still in use today 121 are due to Schenck [6] and to Burton and Miller [7].
+Schenck introduced 122 the CHIEF method whereby the BEM solution is evaluated at additional 123 internal points inside the scatterer with the requirement that such values 124 must vanish.
+This results in an over-determined matrix system that requires 125 a least square solution entailing considerable additional computational time, 126 especially for larger systems.
+However, the CHIEF method does not stipulate 127 how many CHIEF points should be used and where they should be placed.
+128 The Burton and Miller [7] method involves taking the normal derivative of 129 Eq.
+2, multiplying it by an appropriate complex number and then adding it to 130 the original equation.
 It is claimed that Eq.
-(2) and its normal derivative have different resonance spectra and this therefore solves the fictitious frequency problem.
+2 and its normal derivative have 131 different resonance spectra and this therefore solves the spurious frequency 132 problem.
 Due to the use of the normal derivative of Eq.
-(2), the Burton and Miller method involves having to deal with strongly singular kernels.
-This approach therefore has the disadvantage that it requires special quadrature rules for higher order elements [22].

-The issue of fictitious solutions is revisited in this article.
-Clearly, if a numerical implementation of the BEM is not sensitive to the fact that k may be close to a fictitious value $k_f$ , then the effects of a fictitious solution will be minimized.
-Furthermore, the spectrum of fictitious frequencies does not only depend on the shape of the object, but also on the choice of the Green's function.
-As the classical free space Green's function or fundamental solution of Eq.
-(3) is not the only choice that can be used, it can be replaced by other fundamental solutions, as long as they are analytic in the external domain and they satisfy the Sommerfeld radiation condition [23].
-Thus using a different Green's function will shift the spectrum of fictitious frequencies relative to a given k value.
-Although the theoretical framework of modified Green's functions has been discussed extensively in the literature [23-27], only very little attention appears to have been paid to the actual implementation, for example, the cases of Neumann boundary condition and of Dirichlet boundary condition were considered in two nearly identical papers [28,29].
-In this article we address this issue.
+2, the Burton and 133 Miller method involves having to deal with strongly singular kernels.
+This 134 approach therefore has the disadvantage that it requires special quadrature 135 rules for higher order elements [17].
+136 numerical implementation of the BEM is not sensitive to the fact that k may 138 be close to a fictitious value k_f , then the effects of a spurious solution will 139 be minimized.
+Furthermore, the spectrum of spurious frequencies does not 140 only depend on the shape of the object, but also on the choice of the Green's 141 function.
+As the classical free space Green's function or fundamental solution 142 of Eq.
+3 is not the only choice that can be used, it can be replaced by other 143 fundamental solutions, as long as they are analytic in the external domain and 144 they satisfy the Sommerfeld radiation condition [18].
+Thus using a different 145 Green's function will shift the spectrum of fictitious frequencies relative to 146 a given k value.
+Although the theoretical framework of modified Green's 147 functions has been discussed extensively in the literature [18, 19, 20, 21, 22], 148 little attention appears to have been paid to the actual implementation.
+In 149 this article we address this issue.
+150